-The pages of The Standard capture the story of a landmark year for the financial planning profession.
-In 2024, a record 10,437 candidates sat for the CFP® exam.
+The pages of The Standard capture the story of a landmark year for the fia record 10,437 candidates sat for the CFP® exam.
 More women and racially and ethnically diverse people achieved CFP® certification than ever before.
 Nearly 18,000 CFP® professionals reported almost 390,000 hours of pro bono financial planning.
 We launched new programs highlighting financial planning as an attractive career, connected aspiring professionals with valuable resources and awarded nearly \$670,000 in scholarships.
 Awareness and preference for CFP® certification among consumers reached all-time highs.
 And our 2024 Connections Conference convened the entire financial advice ecosystem for the first time.
 CFP Board is a unique organization.